mengzzz0628/syllabus.space/FUTURE.md

 MORE IMPORTANT

-- appropriate expiration of email link
+- check appropriate expiration of email link

-- fix up drag-and-drop to be for file area with multiple upload.
+- check that drag-and-drop works for file area with multiple upload

-- fix up .sh startup files

 * https rather than http (joel berger, mojolicious hypnotoad)

-* use Paypal micropayments as 2FA for instructors and/or special sites (e.g., book.ivo-welch.info/instructor)
+* confirm proper Paypal micropayments as 2FA for instructors and/or special sites (e.g., book.ivo-welch.info/instructor)

 MEDIUM IMPORTANT

 * add more automatic tests, esp with respect to web controller

-* autoforwarding of errors in quizzes
+* autoforwarding of errors in quizzes to course instructor and/or site administrator

 LESS IMPORTANT